 Important: When submitting an application for housing, the applicant MUST submit ALL of the documents above or the application will not be processed.

-The Housing Authority and HUD have stringent rules regarding previous drug and criminal activity, housekeeping abilities, income reporting, previous rental payments, unauthorized occupants in the rental unit, etc.
+The Cumberland Housing Group and HUD have stringent rules regarding previous drug and criminal activity, housekeeping abilities, income reporting, previous rental payments, unauthorized occupants in the rental unit, etc.

 The current and previous landlords will be contacted to obtain a history of the applicant’s ability to maintain the unit in a clean and nondestructive manner, interact with other tenants in an acceptable manner and pay rent on time.